Sand Serpent: Characteristics

-Sand Serpent is a stock Wild Mouse roller coaster model manufactured by Mack Rides and designed by Werner Stengel.
-Specifically, the ride model is the "Wild Maus", and the "Compact Mobile" version.
+Sand Serpent was a stock Wild Mouse roller coaster model manufactured by Mack Rides and designed by Werner Stengel.
+Specifically, the ride model was the "Wild Maus", and the "Compact Mobile" version.
 Originally, the track was green and had yellow supports, with each car featuring colors from the Olympic rings along with lightning bolts and stars.
-The current iteration features blue track and orange supports, with the cars variously colored solid blue, orange, or red.
+The last iteration featured blue track and orange supports, with the cars variously colored solid blue, orange, or red.